aelse/cpthook/index.md

 ## About

-If you use a central repository manager such as gitolite or gitosis you probably have at least a few repositories using custom git hooks.
+If you use a central repository manager like gitolite you probably have at least a few repositories using custom git hooks.

-Managing the hooks in all your repositories by hand, is time consuming and prone to error.
+Managing the hooks in all your repositories by hand is time consuming and prone to error.
 If you need to take advantage of the functionality provided by more than one hook script you are left to do it yourself.